-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation and that there are quite a lot of species, however, Regional Group should provide whatever they do have to assist inform the evaluations.
+Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION period would allow for the exemption to be reviewed quickly in the light of emerging data.
+Very few landings and discards data provided.
+EWG18-06 recognises these data are sparse and that there are quite a lot of species, however, Regional Group should provide whatever they do have to assist inform the evaluations.
 STECF plenary: acknowledges that a significant amount of information has been presented to support this proposed exemption.
 However, STECF observe that the scope of this exemption is wide, covering many species and fisheries, and as such, not consistent with existing survivability exemptions.
 STECF recognizes that the effects of different variables on discard survival is not well understood and this introduces risks in extrapolating discard survival evidence between species fisheries and seasons.
 STECF notes that the raw data underpinning the information provided in the JR has been supplied, although this is of limited value other than confirming the basis for the proposed exemption.
-Turbot caught by Towed gears with a cod-end >80 mm (beam trawl and OTB, PTP) in area 3a Kattegat/Skagerrak EWG: No data on the fleets or fisheries (e.g. fleet, landings and discard rates) involved is provided.
+Turbot caught by Towed gears with a cod-end >80 mm (beam trawl and OTB, PTP) in area 3a Kattegat/Skagerrak, 4 EWG: No data on the fleets or fisheries (e.g. fleet, landings and discard rates) involved is provided.
 It is also unclear as to whether the exemption is to apply to all trawl fisheries or just to vessels using pulse trawls.
-NEW EXEMPTION Temporary and conditional Survival rate 20-43 The Commission rejects this exemption, on the basis of not sufficient data being provided, while survivability rates are low, and discard Scheveningen will request once again the exemption, emphasizing that the discard levels of 2015 and 2016 The Commission maintains initial position
+The exemption is proposed on a temporary basis for three NEW EXEMPTION Temporary and conditional Survival rate 20-43 % The Commission rejects this exemption, on the basis of not sufficient data being provided, while survivability rates are low, and discard